 Whether I’m doing a medium or a hard run, I always try to run hilly routes.
 7-10m elevation for each km is my aim.
 The numerous advantages of running uphill include improving your posture, your gait, your mental and physical strengths.

 So you see why it’s hard to name my training plan.
-Since I haven’t found any plan to suit my needs yet on the Internet, I just created my own one once I knew some fundamental facts about running in general.
-I hope it will work, I’m somehow certain that it will.
+Since I haven’t found any program to suit my needs yet on the Internet, I just created my own one once I knew some fundamental facts about running in general.
+I hope it will work; I’m somehow confident that it will.
 You’ll be able to check my half and marathon results on Strava and see if I was right or not.
 And it’s not that the plan you’re following is not good, I’m sure it is.
 But this is what I feel works for me a lot better than just plain running.

 What plans are you following for your next marathon or half marathon?